nodejs/node/doc/api/n-api.md

 * `[out] result`: A `napi_value` representing a JavaScript `string`.
   Returns napi\_ok if the API succeeded.

 This API creates a JavaScript `string` value from a `UTF-16` encoded C string.
-The native `string` may not be copied and must thus exist for the entire life cycle of the JavaScript value.
+The native string is copied.

 The JavaScript `string` type is described in Section 6.1.4 of the ECMAScript Language Specification.